How Family Travel Transformed Me

-My visiting single, free-spirited friend was a trigger to my in-the-moment-evolving personhood.
-She made decisions based only on what she wanted and with whom she wanted to be with at any time.
-I realize now in many ways, her presence was a lesson in my colliding worlds.
-One where my internal and independent world I had fiercely protected for so long was only beginning to merge with a far deeper and more meaningful identity—one as mother and wife, sustained and empowered by the powerful love and bond of family.
+I realize now in many ways, the early challenges of balancing my needs and the family’s needs was a deep lesson in my colliding worlds.
+One where my internal and independent world I had fiercely protected for so long was only beginning to merge with a deeper and more meaningful identity—one as mother and wife, sustained and empowered by the powerful love and bond of family.
 I wasn’t losing myself.
 I was gaining something bigger than myself alone.

 There are so many clichés out there about the power of union in conquering life’s challenges.
 I also know, after more than eight months traveling this wild, crazy, beautiful, astonishing, fragile, creative and magnificent world that I would have only learned a limited amount from my one pair of eyes and ears, one heart, soul and mind, but added with 3 others, I have learned, experienced and gained perspective I would have never considered to ask, notice or discover on my own throughout this journey.
 For that I have not seen the world once, but in the minds, hearts and souls of my tribe, four times.

 I have experienced the world four times over this past year, and I return back to the U.S. in July a more exponentially enriched, grateful and whole person than I have ever been.